webedt/hello-world/README.md

-# Hello World - The Way of the Ninja 🥷
+# Hello World - The Way of the Samurai ⚔️

 A simple Node.js project that displays "Hello World!" in the command line.